notimon-personal-tracker/notimon/PUSH_NOTIFICATIONS_SETUP.md

 2. **Daily questions command runs:**
    - Finds users with question subscriptions AND push subscriptions
    - Sends "Time to fill in your answers!" message
-   - Uses web-push for Chrome/Firefox, SNS for Safari

 3. **User receives notification:**
    - Notification shows with app icon